 Certainly, over the years, the most asked question has been 'When will we offer a printed version?'

-This project was started because of my frustration with the fact that a number of very important gemmological textbooks were being allowed to go out of print or remain seriously out of date.
+This project was started because of Geoff's frustration with the fact that a number of very important gemmological textbooks were being allowed to go out of print or remain seriously out of date.
 In an industry that is as fluid as ours, it is absurd to be referencing out-dated material.
 Going 'digital' made sense because it allowed us to continually update and expand the contents while maintaining our promise to be the most up to date gemmological reference book on the market.

 The plan was always to produce 'Anniversary' printed editions every five years; essentially giving all our customers the best of both worlds.
 Of course the book has grown substantially since the 1st edition and now boasts 1342 pages (688 more than the 1st edition).
 This has necessitated publishing the 5th anniversary edition in two volumes.

 The most radical change we have made to the digital edition is to make it available to view online.
 Now you have the option of downloading the 'device specific' files so that you have a free-standing e-book or you can simply log in and view it on the internet without taking up valuable space on your hard drive.
 We want to provide you with more viewing options and make this publication more user-friendly.
 Since the book has more than doubled in size since the 1st edition, this is an important consideration and with more and more people having access to high-speed internet, it seemed a logical progression.